 The consolidated financial statements include the accounts of the Company and its wholly-owned UK subsidiary, Vuzix (Europe) Limited.
 All significant inter-company transactions have been eliminated.
-Certain prior year amounts have been reclassified to be consistent with current year presentation.

 Segment Data, Geographic Information and Significant Customers

 The Company is not organized by market and is managed and operated as one business.
 A single management team that reports to the chief operating decision maker comprehensively manages the entire business.
 The Company does not operate any material separate lines of business or separate business entities.
 Accordingly, the Company does not accumulate discrete information, other than product revenue and material costs, with respect to separate product lines and does not have separately reportable segments as defined by FASB ASC Topic 280, "Disclosures about Segments of an Enterprise and Related Information".